freebasic/fbc/FreeBASIC/readme.txt

     - Type "q" to quit.

-    - Type "help" to see a list of commands, there are hundred others.
+    - Type "help" to see a list of commands, there are hundreds of others.

 Most Important Features: